About the degree programme

 • health sciences, which has surgical, medical and primary care streams

-At the end of the programme, you will graduate with both a research-based Bachelor of Medical Sciences honours degree and an MBChB primary medical qualification.
+At the end of the programme, you will have graduated with both a research-based Bachelor of Medical Sciences honours degree and an MBChB primary medical qualification.

 Progression directly from Years 2 to 4 is possible for graduate entrants to the programme.

-By the end of the programme, you will be well-equipped for a career in academic medicine, general practice or hospital medicine.
+You will be able to understand and lead innovation in all fields of medicine, from general practice to hospital-based specialities or public health.
+You will be well-equipped for a career in academic medicine, general practice or hospital medicine.

 You will look at biomedicine and sociology from a patient’s perspective.